 2. Emotional Support: Survivors often experience overwhelm, fear, and distress navigating family court.
 We offer more accessible support for the survivor than what the attorney may have capacity for.

 3. Daily Communications: Survivors may need support with daily needs communications to professionals, experts, and her co-parent.
-We recognize that communications are time-sensitive and may make or break a case.
+We recognize that communications are time-sensitive and high-stakes.
 Survivor Resource Group has capacity to respond to survivors within short time frame.